johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Do what nature demands of you.
 Get right to if its possible.
 Dont look around to see if people will know about it.
 Dont wait for profection, be satisfied with any small progress, but push for more" Markus Aurelius
 - Do not become trapped by idealism.
   > Begin where the world is.
 Useless to delay action because things arent pefect or the plan is not the best it could possibly be.
+- Pefection is the enemy of action.
+- Real philosophers aren't concerned with authorshop recognition, only with what actually works.
+  > What is said matters less than what is done.
+- Lessons from the game theory strategy of tit-for-tat
+  > It pays to go positivie and to go first

+  > People makes mistakes, it pays to forgive. (see hard with self, lenient with others)

+  > It is hard to forgive.

+- Become what you want to be in the world and it will be so

+- Small changes in your actions change your world

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.